HenrikJoreteg/human-javascript/ch04 - organizing your code.md

 Our clientapp folder usually contains the following folders:

 - models (folder): Contains definitions for all backbone models and collections.
 As a sanity check, none of these files should have anything related to DOM elements or DOM manipulation.

 - pages (folder): The pages folder is where we store the specialized Backbone views that represent a page rendered at a specific URL.

 - views (folder): The views folder contains all of our Backbone views (that are not pages), so things like the main application view and views for rendering specific types of models, etc.

 - app.js (file): This is the main entry point for our application.
 It creates an `app` global variable and instantiates the main models and views.

 - router.js (file): This is our clientside (Backbone) router.
 It contains a list of URL routes at the top and corresponding handlers, whose job it is to instantiate the right views with the right models and call `app.renderPage` with those values.

 - libraries (folder): This contains all the libraries we're using that are *not* structured like CommonJS modules.
 So things like jQuery and jQuery plugins will go here.
-There is also a specific file called `launch.js` that is responsible for requiring and instantiating the main application itself.
-We do this so that we can just include a single script tag in our HTML.
-Otherwise we'd have to extend our base HTML to also have a script tag that ran: `window.app = require('application').launch();`

 - modules (folder): Here is where we put all the clientside modules that we want to be able to require without a relative path.
 This is a good place to put our compiled template file:
     - templates.js (file): This is the module that gets created from the templates folder (see next).
 It's a single file with a function for each clientside template.
 This file gets auto-generated so don't try to edit it directly.
 Putting it in here lets us also require and use our template functions easily within our views.
 Each template has a corresponding template function.
 Each function takes your context object and returns just a string of HTML.